staffoffrost/lbdate/README.md

 ### Single date's `toJSON` method override

-> If you don't want to override the date's prototype method by using `lbDate.init()` you can override a single date's `toJSON` method.
+> If you don't want to override the date's prototype method by using `lbDate.init()` you can override the `toJSON` method of a single Date's object instance.

 Using the `toJSON` property: